KipCollo/Java-Revision/java/3.decisions/Readme.md

 ## Conditional statements

-- The if Statement

-Often, we want to execute a block only under certain circumstances.
+- `The if Statement`:- Often, we want to execute a block only under certain circumstances.
 The if statement accomplishes this by allowing our application to execute a particular block of code if and only if a boolean expression evaluates to true at runtime.

 ```java
 if (booleanExpression){